Preparedness Movement: Opposition

 The Socialist Party was a bulwark of opposition to the preparedness movement.
-Antimilitarists and pacifists — strong in Protestant churches and women's groups — protested the plan would make the United States resemble Germany, which required two years' compulsory military service from every male citizen.
+Antimilitarists and pacifists—strong in Protestant churches and women's groups—protested the plan would make the United States resemble Germany, which required two years' compulsory military service from every male citizen.

-Another source of criticism of the Preparedness Movement and particularly it's demands for "100% Americanism" came, quite understandably, from those increasingly dubbed Hyphenated Americans; America's enormous number of White ethnic immigrants and their descendants.
+Another source of criticism of the Preparedness Movement and particularly its demands for "100% Americanism" came, quite understandably, from those increasingly dubbed Hyphenated Americans; America's enormous number of White ethnic immigrants and their descendants.
 Criticism from White ethnic circles occasionally argued that "100% Americanism" really meant Anglophilia, as particularly demonstrated by escalating demands for both the "Special Relationship" and for tolerating only the English language in the United States.
 In a letter published on 16 July 1916 in the Minneapolis Journal, Edward Goldbeck, a member of Minnesota's traditionally very large German-American community, announced that his people would, "abandon the hyphen", as soon as English-Americans did so.
 Meanwhile, Goldbeck argued, "Let the exodus of Anglo-Americans start at once!
 Let all those people go who think that America is a new England!"

 Furthermore, in June 1917, anti-war essayist Randolph Bourne also raised the possibility that the Preparedness Movement may have been one of the multiple covert operations used by both French and British Intelligence propagandists in order to bring America into the war against the Central Powers, "The nerve of the war feeling centered ...
 In the richer and older classes of the Atlantic seaboard, and was keenest where there were French or English business and particularly social connections.
 The sentiment then spread out across the country as a class-phenonemon, touching everywhere those upper-class elements in each section who identified themselves with this Eastern ruling group...
 In every community, it was the least liberal and least democratic elements among whom the Preparedness and later the war sentiment was found."